beyondrecsys/2025/content/_index.md

               - Thought experiments, conceptual provocations, or open questions
               - Radical critiques of current methodologies or assumptions

-              For these submissions, we ask you to submit an abstract via Easychair ([link](https://easychair.org/conferences2/submissions?a=34736971)).
+              For these submissions, we ask you to submit an abstract via Easychair ([link](https://easychair.org/my/conference?conf=recsys2025workshops)).
+Make sure to select the "Beyond Algorithms: Reclaiming the Interdisciplinary Roots of Recommender Systems" track when creating a submission.